-1.6 Electronic Procurement
+1.7 Electronic Procurement

-- 1.6.1 The STATE utilizes the Hawaii State eProcurement (HlePRO) System to promote an open and transparent system for vendors to compete for contracts electronically.
+- 1.7.1 The STATE utilizes the Hawaii State eProcurement (HlePRO) System to promote an open and transparent system for vendors to compete for contracts electronically.
 Offerors interested in responding to this solicitation must be registered on HlePRO.
-Registration information is available at the State Procurement Office (SPO) website: https://hiepro.ehawaii.gov, select HlePRO Vendor Registration and then Vendor Registration Guide. - 1.6.2 The STATE will use HIePRO to issue the RFP, receive Offers, and issue Addenda to the RFP.
-Addenda and the other information and materials shall be provided by the STATE
+Registration information is available at the State Procurement Office (SPO) website:

-- through HIePRO, including additions or changes with respect to the dates specified herein.
-The STATE shall not be responsible for any person's or entity's failure to do so for any reason.
-The STATE is not responsible for any delay or failure of any Offeror to receive any materials regarding this RFP on a timely basis. - 1.6.3 As part of this procurement process, Offerors are informed that awards made for this solicitation, if any, shall be done through the HlePRO and shall therefore be subject to a mandatory .75% (.0075) transaction fee, not to exceed \$5,000 for the total contract term.
-The mandatory fee (.75%) is applicable for sales, calculated on a quarterly basis for the first year only.
-This transaction fee shall be based on the total sales made against this contract, payable to Hawaii Information Consortium, LLC dba NIC Hawaii, the vendor administering HlePRO. - 1.6.4 HIePRO Special Instructions.
+https://hiepro.ehawaii.gov, select HlePRO Vendor Registration and then Vendor Registration Guide. - 1.7.2 The STATE will use HIePRO to issue the RFP, receive Offers, and issue Addenda to the RFP.
+Addenda and the other information and materials shall be provided by the STATE through HIePRO, including additions or changes with respect to the dates specified herein.
+The STATE is not responsible for any delay or failure of any Offeror to receive any materials regarding this RFP on a timely basis. - 1.7.3 As part of this procurement process, Offerors are informed that awards made for this solicitation, if any, shall be done through the HlePRO and shall, therefore, be subject to a mandatory .75% (.0075) transaction fee, not to exceed \$5,000 for the total contract term.
+The transaction fee shall be based on the original award amount and is payable to Tyler Hawaii, the vendor administering HlePRO. - 1.7.3.1 For resultant Price and/or Vendor Lists, the mandatory fee (.75%) is applicable for sales calculated on a quarterly basis for the first year only.
+This transaction fee shall be based on the total sales made against this contract, payable to Tyler Hawaii, the vendor administering HIePRO. - 1.7.4 HIePRO Special Instructions.
 Offeror shall review all special instructions located in HIePRO.
-Offerors are responsible for ensuring that all necessary files are attached to their offer prior to the proposal deadline. - 1.6.5 Payment to Hawaii Information Consortium, LLC dba NIC Hawaii.
-HlePRO is administered by Hawaii Information Consortium, LLC dba NIC Hawaii (NIC).
-NIC shall invoice the PROVIDER(s) directly for payment of transaction fees.
-Payment must be made to NIC within thirty (30) days from receipt of invoice.
-NIC is an intended third-party beneficiary of transaction fees, which are used to fund the operation, maintenance and future enhancements of the HlePRO system.
+Offerors are responsible for ensuring that all necessary files are attached to their offer prior to the proposal deadline. - 1.7.5 Payment to Tyler Hawaii.
+HlePRO is administered by Tyler Hawaii.
+Tyler Hawaii shall invoice the Contractor(s) directly for payment of transaction fees.
+Payment must be made to Tyler Hawaii within thirty (30) days from receipt of invoice.
+Tyler Hawaii is an intended third-party beneficiary of transaction fees, which are used to fund the operation, maintenance and future enhancements of the HlePRO system.

-Offerors are advised that they should not wait until the last minute to submit their proposal on HIePRO.
+Offerors are advised that they should not wait until the last minute to submit their proposal on

+HIEPRO.
 Offerors should allow ample time to review their submitted proposal, including attachments, prior to the proposal deadline.

-1.7 Required Review/Written Questions
+1.8 Required Review/Written Questions